naveenbhola/ai-chatbot/README.md

-# PDF Chat API
+# Chat with PDF Document

-A REST API built with the MERN stack that enables conversational interaction with PDF documents.
-The system provides intelligent document processing and accurate question-answering capabilities using OpenAI's GPT models.
+A Chat Platform built with the MERN stack that enables conversational interaction with PDF documents.
+The system provides intelligent document processing and accurate question-answering capabilities using Retrieval Augmented Generation (RAG) with Groq LLM and Ollama embeddings.

 ## Features

-- **PDF Upload & Processing**: Upload PDF files for document ingestion
+- **PDF Upload & Processing**: Upload PDF files or provide URLs for document ingestion
 - **Intelligent Chat Interface**: Ask questions about uploaded documents with AI-powered responses
 - **Source Citations**: Get answers with relevant page references and text excerpts
 - **Conversation History**: Maintain chat sessions with follow-up question support
 - **Modern UI**: Beautiful React frontend with drag-and-drop file upload
 - **Docker Support**: Complete containerized setup with Docker Compose
+- **Vector Database**: Qdrant for semantic search and RAG functionality
+- **AI Integration**: Groq for LLM, Ollama for embeddings

 ## Tech Stack